GF2++

 You can set the DEBUG flag at compile time to enable bounds checks on the index arguments.

-The non-const version of operator[] returns a gf2::BitRef, which is "reference" to an individual bit in the store.
-It is automatically converted to a boolean on reads, but it also allows writes, which means you can write natural-looking single-bit assignments:
+The ref(store, i) function returns a gf2::BitRef, which is a "reference" to an individual bit in the store.
+It is automatically converted to a boolean on reads, but it also allows writes.

-The following methods let you query the overall state of the store.
+The following functions let you query the overall state of a bit-store.

 These methods efficiently operate on words at a time, so they are inherently parallel.

-The following methods let you mutate the entire store in a single call.
+The following functions let you mutate the entire store in a single call.

-The following methods let you populate the entire store from multiple sources in a single call.
+The following functions let you populate the entire store from multiple sources in a single call.

-gf2::BitStore::copy Copies the bits from various sources to this store.
+gf2::copy Copies bit values from various sources to this store.

 • A std::bitset of the same size as the store.